We take every aspect of your personal profile into consideration when calculating your admissions chances.

 What is your sense of Duke as a university and a community, and why do you consider it a good match for you?
 If there‘s something in particular about our offerings that attracts you, feel free to share that as well.

 We want to emphasize that the following questions are optional.
 Feel free to answer them if you believe that doing so will add something meaningful that is not already shared elsewhere in your application.
-Four optional questions are available - a maximum of 2 can be selected.
+Five optional questions are available - a maximum of 2 can be selected.

 We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
 What are you agreeing or disagreeing about?